This is the page for novels with

 Iain

-Pears The Raphael Affair HarperCollins 1990 It's a rare crime novel with an Italian setting that isn't concerned with corruption and complicated politicking, and this one's no exception.
+Pears The Raphael Affair It's a rare crime novel with an Italian setting that isn't concerned with corruption and complicated politicking, and this one's no exception.
 This is the first in the series, the one where bumbling English art historian Jonathan Argyll first teams up with lovely Italian art cop Flavia di Stefano.
-They meet when Argyll is arrested in a church he thinks houses an undiscovered painting by Raphael - undiscovered because a later painter had painted over it to enable it to leave the country undetected to be sold abroad.
+They meet when Argyll is arrested in a church in Rome that he thinks houses an undiscovered painting by Raphael - undiscovered because a later painter had painted over it to enable it to leave the country undetected to be sold abroad.
 The plot is nicely convoluted and contains lots of interesting business about dealing in, smuggling, and faking art.
-There's a gripping showdown in Siena and the cover features a favourite Raphael portrait, which you'll find in Florence. |
+There's a gripping showdown in Siena and the cover features my favourite Raphael portrait, which you'll find in Florence.
+The Titian Committee is another in this series, set in Venice, and Pears' Stone's Fall, not in the series, has considerable Venice content. |

 |